 Alia Ibrahim is senior manager of the US Cooperative for International Patient Programs (USCIPP), one of the premier membership programs of the National Center for Healthcare Leadership (NCHL).
 In this role, she leads the USCIPP program and holds responsibility for an ongoing portfolio of projects and initiatives as prioritized by USCIPP’s membership.
 Ms. Ibrahim oversees educational events and special projects, USCIPP’s strategic planning and growth initiatives, and USCIPP’s day-to-day operations.
 She serves as the NCHL staff lead for USCIPP’s Advisory Council, External Relations Subcommittee, Global Market Development Subcommittee, and the USCIPP International Patient Experience Initiative.
 Ms. Ibrahim fosters relationships with key external stakeholders in both the public and private sectors and also co-leads global business development events for USCIPP’s members.
 She holds a Bachelor of Arts in political science from the University of Illinois at Chicago and is currently pursuing a Master of Science in interdisciplinary studies from DePaul University.

-Callie Lambert serves as research manager for the National Center for Healthcare Leadership (NCHL).
-In this role, Ms. Lambert manages the research and data analytics needs of NCHL and its premier programs, including the US Cooperative for International Patient Programs (USCIPP), the Leadership Excellence Networks (LENS), and the National Council on Administrative Fellowships (NCAF).
-Her technical subject matter expertise extends across numerous analytic and data visualization environments, and she holds responsibility for all of the organization’s programmatic benchmarking initiatives.
-Additionally, Ms. Lambert oversees the USCIPP program’s international business intelligence initiatives and the development of work products for USCIPP’s Premium members.
-She holds a Master of Science in Public Policy & Management – Data Analytics from Carnegie Mellon University as well as a Bachelor of Arts in political science and anthropology from Washington University in St. Louis.
+Callie Lambert (she/her) serves as director of research for the National Center for Healthcare Leadership (NCHL).
+In this role, Ms. Lambert leads and maintains strategic oversight of the research, business intelligence, market analytics, and data analytics initiatives of NCHL and its premier programs, including the US Cooperative for International Patient Programs (USCIPP); the Leadership Excellence Networks (LENS); and the National Council on Administrative Fellowships (NCAF).
+She serves as the technical subject matter expert for NCHL’s data visualization and dashboard environments and directs all of the organization's programmatic benchmarking initiatives.
+Ms. Lambert holds a Master of Science in Public Policy & Management – Data Analytics from Carnegie Mellon University as well as a Bachelor of Arts in political science and anthropology from Washington University in St. Louis.

 Ren Lovegood (they/them) is senior manager of the Leadership Excellence Networks (LENS), one of the premier membership programs of the National Center for Healthcare Leadership (NCHL).
 In this role, they oversee strategic planning and business development, membership recruitment, and day-to-day programmatic operations specific to the LENS Program.
 They serve as the NCHL staff lead for LENS’ Steering Committee, Diversity, Equity, & Inclusion (DEI) Council, Leadership Development Council, Talent Metrics, Analytics, & Planning (TMAP) Council, and Well-Being Council.
 Mx.
 Lovegood has over 15 years of collective experience in nonprofit healthcare, education, advocacy, wellness initiatives, and program management.
 They hold a Master of Healthcare Administration from Suffolk University in Boston, and a Bachelor of Arts in English Literature with a minor in International Relations from Eckerd College in Florida.